floragunncom/search-guard-docs/configuration_roles_mapping.md

 # Map users, backend roles and hosts to Search Guard roles

+Hint: You can also use the [Kibana Confguration GUI](kibana_config_gui.md) for configuring the Roles Mapping.

 Depending on your configuration, you can use the following data to assign a request to one or more Search Guard roles:

 * username